The mission

 Recent events

-Seven Habits For Spiritual Life, Part 1: Self-Reflection
+Seven Habits For Spiritual Life, Part 4: Temptations (Fighting Our Battles)

 Our mission is to preserve New Church audio recordings and make them available to all.
 We provide audiobooks of works by Emanuel Swedenborg, recordings of New Church sermons, Swedenborgian classes, and more.
 These offer opportunities for Bible study and spiritual growth, exploring Biblical symbolism and New Church theology.